sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 Right now it doesn't seem to make any sense to talk about membership and cluster, but remember we want to have the exact same process/tools for dev env and production.

-The only Serf feature we use at this point  is that you can define shell script based **event-handlers** for each membership events:
+The only Serf feature we use at this point is that you can define shell scripts based **event-handlers** for each membership events:

 - member-join